bi-tm/express-nedb-rest/README.md

 ## <a name="$filter">Query parameter $filter</a>
 The $filter parameter is used, to define a subset of documents of a collection.
-They can be used not only for reading, but also for deleting and updating documents.
 Filter may be used for [reading](#reading-documents) (GET), [updating](#updating-documents) (PUT) and [deleting](#deleting-documents) (DELETE) commands.

-A filter consists of one or more filter conditions, which are linked with logical and/or operations.
+A filter consists of one or more conditions, which are linked with logical and/or operations.
-Filters are set by the $filter parameter which contains a string.
+Filters are set by the $filter parameter.
 The string will be parsed and transformed to a NeDB filter object.
 Filters has format <fieldname> <operator> <value>.
 Values may be a String, Boolean, Number or Date.

 Here is a list of valid operations.
 For more informations please consult [NeDB documentation](https://github.com/louischatriot/nedb#operators-lt-lte-gt-gte-in-nin-ne-exists-regex).